clearlinux/swupd-client/docs/swupd.1.rst

         Remove the content and version URL configuration by removing
         <path>/etc/swupd

+``clean``

+    Removes files cached by swupd.

+    Note that removing these files may cause swupd to perform slower the next time it is used since it may need to download some files from the update server again.

+    - `--all`

+        Removes all the content including recent metadata.

+    - `--dry-run`

+        Just prints files that would be removed.

 ``hashdump {path}``

     Calculates and print the Manifest hash for a specific file on disk.